 Br.
 Jhobany came to the Viatorians as a trained civil engineer, with a master’s degree in roads and infrastructure, and a specialization in education administration.

 It was while working in Cúcuta as an engineer that he began to discern a call to religious life.

 “I was working with poorer communities, building homes for people out in the countryside,” Br.
 Jhobany says.

 The chance to empower these people with new homes opened his eyes to the needs of the marginalized and he sought a way to make a difference for even more people.

 Fr.
-Frank Enciso, CSV, introducted Br.
+Frank Enciso, CSV, introduced Br.
 Jhobany to the Viatorians in 2010.
-One year later, he would join the community and ultimately the pre-novitiate, led the first year by Fr.
-Albeyro Vanegas, CSV, and the next year by Fr.
-Enciso.
+One year later, he would join the community and ultimately the pre-novitiate.
 During those years, Br.
 Jhobany taught engineering students at the largest university in Colombia, Corporación Universitaria Minuto de Dios Uniminuto, in Bogotá, while assisting at Parroquia Santa Inés de Guaymaral on weekends.